 Some years ago I found myself puzzling over how hardware multipliers work.
 Honestly, I’m not sure why!
 Perhaps for the same reason some people do cryptic crosswords?

-I’ve known about half- and full-adder circuits for a long time, and I reckon I could draw up the necessary arrangement of logic gates by working backwards from the truth table, but hardware multipliers were a mysterious black box.
+I’ve known about half- and full-adder circuits for a long time.
+I reckon I could draw up the necessary arrangement of logic gates by working backwards from the truth table, but hardware multipliers were a mysterious black box.

-I could have just looked up the Wikipedia page, but I thought it would be an interesting thing to try and puzzle out from first principles while walking the dog.
+I could have just looked up the Wikipedia page, but I thought it would be interesting to try and puzzle it out from first principles while walking the dog.
 Some people do crosswords…

 The naive way of doing multiplication (x × y) is just to add x